ionuttbara/melody_android/readme.md

 # Requiments
 Android Phone with OS Version 7.1.1 or newer.
+For Samsung Phones with OS Version 9 or newer (OneUI only).
 ADB Installed with Drivers (the ADB Installer will be put in release and source code management).
 # Commands